idemeum/idemeum-docs-vue.github.io/introduction.md

 ## What is idemeum?

-::: tip Unified Passwordless Platform
+::: tip Zero Trust Platform
-At idemeum we built a platform to manage access to applications and infrastructure without passwords.
+idemeum offers one place to manage access to your applications and infrastructure, without passwords.
 :::

-If you think in industry terms, we combine several identity products one - **Privileged Access Management (PAM**), **Workforce Identity Management (IAM)**, and **Passwordless** technology.
+For your employees idemeum can automatically create SaaS accounts and offer one-click centralized access to applications, regardless if they are public SaaS or in your private cloud behind a firewall.
+For your engineers, idemeum offers unified passwordless access to your infrastructure, including servers, RDP desktops, databases, and more.

-For workforce access idemeum allows to eliminate passwords across your organization and secure everything your employees access with Passwordless MFA and biometrics.
-For privilege access idemeum unifies secure access to on-premises applications, SSH servers, workstations, and databases across all environments.
+We offer a unique platform that combines Privileged Access Management (PAM), Workforce Identity (IAM), and Passwordless technology.
+Instead of deploying a VPN to access your private cloud apps, Single Sign-On to access your SaaS apps, PAM solution to access your infrastructure, and MFA to secure access, idemeum combines all of that in one platform.

 ## How we can help your business